 The Housing Affordability Measure (HAM) provides a picture of how much New Zealanders spend on housing, and tracks whether housing is becoming more or less affordable over time for renters and potential first home buyers (based on income data, rent/mortgage payments, rates and insurance; adjusted for household size).
-The HAM Buy indicator addresses whether a household that is currently renting can feasibly afford to own a home (i.e., hypothetically, if they bought a lower quartile-valued dwelling in their Territorial Authority).
-The HAM Rent indicator addresses whether a household that rents can feasibly afford to live in their current accommodation .
+The HAM Buy Median indicator addresses whether a household that is currently renting can feasibly afford to own a home (i.e., hypothetically, if they bought a lower quartile-valued dwelling in their Territorial Authority).
+The HAM Rent Median indicator addresses whether a household that rents can feasibly afford to live in their current accommodation .
 The HAM does not set a level at which housing is or is not affordable.
-Determining affordability depends on each household’s circumstances and expectations of what qualifies as a socially accepted standard of living (i.e., rating what goods and services are necessary is subjective).
+Determining affordability depends on each household’s circumstances and expectations of what qualifies as a socially accepted standard of living (i.e. rating what goods and services are necessary is subjective).

-Source: Ministry of Business Innovation and Employment.
+Source: Ministry of Housing and Urban Development.

 Source data frequency: Quarterly.